pcm-ca/pcm-ca.github.io/pages/vegas/installation/index.md

 title: "Installation"
 ---

-Until date, it is so easy to install 𝕍egas in Ubuntu 14.* and 16.*.
-In the future. the installation will be so easy.
-We are working in this.
+In order to execute a simulation using 𝕍egas, two executables are available for Linux 32/64 bits and Windows 8 (or later) operating systems.
+However, 𝕍egas can be built on Ubuntu 14.* and 16.* operating systems.

+## Linux and Windows executables

+Explain ...

+## Building 𝕍egas on Ubuntu

-In order to install 𝕍egas you need to have installed in your computer the libraries for [HDF5](https://support.hdfgroup.org/HDF5/), [JSON](https://en.wikibooks.org/wiki/JsonCpp) and, ofcourse, g++.
-Let's talk about HDF5 and JSON.
+In order to build and install 𝕍egas on Ubuntu 14.* and 16.* operating systems, it is required to install the libraries of [HDF5](https://support.hdfgroup.org/HDF5/), [JSON](https://en.wikibooks.org/wiki/JsonCpp) and g++.
 HDF5 is a data model, library, and file format for storing and managing data.
-Data is saved in binary such that the writing and reading is so fast.
-We use HDF5 because the simulation history usually is huge.
-If we would save the data in text, a simulation history could have a size until 30 Gb ... that is a bad idea.
-For this reason we decided to use HDF5.
-On the other hand, we used JSON to read the input for the simulation.
-It is a pretty format for inputs.
+HDF5 is built for fast I/O processing and storage. 𝕍egas uses HDF5 because the results output file, which stores the history of the simulation, is usually very large.
+If the simulation results were stored in plain text, the output file could have a size of several gigabytes.
+However, using HDF5, the output file size is in the order of megabytes.
+Aso, JSON is a very useful and simple format to input the initial parameters to the simulation.

-To install HDF5, JSON and g++ in your PC, you need to get the libhdf5-dev, libjsoncpp-dev and g++ libraries with the following command
+To install HDF5, JSON and g++, it is necessary to get the libhdf5-dev, libjsoncpp-dev and g++ libraries, which can be done by typing the following command on a terminal

 ```bash
 sudo apt-get install libjsoncpp-dev libhdf5-dev g++
 ```

-Moreover, you need cmake with a version > 3.5.1 to compile the project.
-By default, Ubuntu 14.* and 16.* have in their repositories a cmake version greater than 3.5.1.
-To install cmake, run this command
+Moreover, to compile the files, cmake (version > 3.5.1) needs to be installed.
+By default, Ubuntu 14.* and 16.* have in their repositories a valid version of cmake.
+To install cmake, run

 ```bash
 sudo apt-get install cmake